-There were no award of contracts pursuant to the mandate granted for the Group for recurrent related party transactions for construction related services and project management services with companies related to Tan Sri Lim Siew Choon and Puan Sri Tan Kewi Yong during the financial year ended 30 June 2017.
+There were no award of contracts pursuant to the mandate granted for the Group for recurrent related party transactions for construction related services and project management services with companies related to Tan Sri Lim Siew Choon and Puan Sri Tan Kewi Yong during the financial year ended 30 June 2018.

-The recurrent related party transactions for the sale of trading stock properties with related parties conducted during the financial year ended 30 June 2017 pursuant to the above-mentioned mandate are set out below.
+The recurrent related party transaction for the sale of trading stock properties with a related party conducted during the financial year ended 30 June 2018 pursuant to the above-mentioned mandate is set out below.